 This is crystallized by the release of a video showing American armed forces firing on journalists in Iraq.
 At first, the edited film appears to show the group to be disarmed and the attack a blatant assault on unarmed civilians.
 As the Media Desk begins to look at the longer, unedited video, it becomes evident that the situation was more chaotic than first thought, and that in the fog of war what appears self-evident may be more complex.
 The question then becomes one of how to present the truth without rushing to judgment.

 Page One is a fascinating documentary about the media and in particular one major, respected organization fighting to stay alive.
 What I found fascinating was that the people at the New York Times weren't these wild-eyed radicals so often portrayed by right-wingers or old out-of-touch elitist the online journalist/activists dismiss them as.
-Instead, they appear to be decent, hard-working people who want to give people legitimate information so that, to coin a phrase, "they report, you decide".
+Instead, they appear to be decent, hard-working people who want to give people legitimate information.